Amwell House, Ware, SG12

 Amwell House dating back to 1750, this handsome building sits almost adjacent to the Ware Station Built by the Quaker poet, John Scott and his father was also lived in by Arthur Tite form 1876 (maker of the Gilpin window), one of the most historic buildings in Ware.
 Has now been exquisitely and masterfully redesigned into Nine stunning apartments by Whitehart Developments.

-A spacious two-bedroom duplex apartment set on the first and second floor spanning 1,686 sq ftforming part of Amwell House which encapsulates the period features, even before you enter the apartment.
-On entry you will begin to appreciate the attention to detail In addition to the perfect mix of modern finishes and original features from Farrow & Ball paints to stunning fireplaces.
-The apartment comprises of; entrance hall, cloak room, reception room, separate bespoke kitchen breakfast room, marble work surfaces and integrated Smeg appliances.
-The Second bedroom, beautiful bathroom with exceptional bespoke tiling and porcelain flooring.
-The entire upper floor is dedicated to the master suite, sleeping area, dressing area and a spectacular bathroom.
+A spacious two-bedroom duplex apartment set on the first and second floor spanning 1,749 sq ft is part of Amwell House which encapsulates the period features, even before you enter the apartment.
+On entry you will soon begin to appreciate the attention to detail In addition to the perfect mix of modern finishes and original features, which include the majestic Farrow & Ball paints to stunning fireplaces.
+This apartment comprises of; entrance hall, cloak room, reception room which harvests natural light, separate bespoke kitchen breakfast room with marble work surfaces and integrated Smeg appliances.
+The Second bedroom with en-suite walk in shower room has exceptional bespoke tiling and porcelain flooring.
+The entire upper floor is dedicated to the master suite, sleeping area, dressing room and a spectacular bathroom.
 AREA INFORMATION

 Ware town is one of the most vibrant and picturesque of towns in East Hertfordshire with direct rain links into central London approximately 45 minutes journey (routes into Liverpool Street and Tottenham Hale), The River Lea runs north from Leamouth at the River Thames and flows along the Lea Valley all the way through to Ware and beyond.
 There are several pubs and restaurants overlooking the river giving a sense of peace and tranquillity.
 There is an abundance of independent shops In addition to recognised chains can be found throughout the town centre.
 Ware is also the home to Presdales School, Chauncey and Ware College which is why this town is so popular with families as well as young professionals.